Artisanal, Ethical, Natural & Recycled Materials

 Traditional Artisanal Techniques

 Kantha is traditional embroidery using a simple running stitch.
-Originally from West Bengal and Bangladesh, this ancient artisanal technique was often used to make bed covers by recycling old fabric such as cotton saris.
+Originally from West Bengal and Bangladesh, this ancient artisanal technique was often used to make bed covers from old fabric such as cotton saris.

 Suzani hand embroidery techniques have been passed down through generations.
 Inspired by the traditional textile art of central Asia, each motif symbolises nature, protection and beauty.